 Comments are another indicator of engagement.
 Encourage commenting by posting your own comment in form of question when you release a video.Once again…more engagement = more views + more subscribers.

 Tip: Comment on every single comment.
 When doing this drop keywords in the responses and your video will start indexing in google for those keywords – this obviously drives more traffic.

-Do the hard work with engagement early on
+Do the hard work with video engagement early on

-How can I get my videos suggested on some popular videos
+How can I get my YouTube video suggested on some popular videos

 With trial and error method.
 Optimize your videos properly with relevant tags related to targeted videos.
 Stay consistent with your uploads, the more you upload the more chances are that one video will take off.

 Is starting a YouTube channel profitable business